 - Iconfinder: 4,949,683 SVG icons.
 Talk about numbers!

-Best color palette resources
+Best color palette design resources

 - Vangogh: This is a search engine for color pallets.
 Just search for any color by word or hex value, it will return different pallets along with a nice dotted graph for more detailed information on each color used.

 - Colors and Fonts: As the name goes they also have fonts available.
-But their pallet comes with a search option, resources section, and click-to-copy hex colors.
+But their pallet comes with a search option, a resources section, and click-to-copy hex colors.

 - calcolor: This is your resource to get to know about any color.
 Just enter the hex value, get similar colors, add to your favorites, and more.